stapleup/frontend-assignment-2021/README.md

-# Welcome to The Cirqle Frontend Assignment
+# Welcome to The Frontend Assignment

 Please read the assignment description carefully.